rodriguecyber/rodriguecyber/README.md

 - 🔭 I’m currently working in Kigali/Rwanda,
 - 🌱 I’m focusing on building scalable backend applications and sexy mobile apps,
-- 💬 Ask me about full-stack development and mobile
+- 💬 Ask me about full-stack development and mobile apps
 - 😄 Pronouns: he/him

 #### 📫 How to reach me: